lfai/model_openness_tool/README.md

 ## Contributing new models or changes to existing models using GitHub

-Anyone can submit changes to the MOT data through GitHub.
-New models can also be submitted for addition this way.
+Anyone can submit changes (new models or changes to existing ones) to the MOT data through GitHub.
 Simply submit your new or updated model file (e.g., `<your-model>.yml`) via a Pull Request against [the MOT GitHub repository](https://github.com/lfai/model_openness_tool/).

 ## Contributing to the MOT